What to do if you have not been paid minimum wage

 If you are not able to resolve the issue with your employer and feel you need to take things further, you can contact the Acas helpline.

 We can talk through your options and explain the risks and benefits of each, but we cannot give you legal advice.
 We also cannot do calculations for you, for example calculate the National Minimum Wage.

 If you have not been paid the minimum wage you are entitled to, you can make a complaint to HMRC.

 Complaints to HMRC can be anonymous.

-To report a complaint to HMRC, use the pay and work rights complaints form on GOV.UK.
+To report a complaint to HMRC, either:

 Making a claim to an employment tribunal

 If you believe you have not been paid the minimum wage, you might be able to make a claim to an employment tribunal.